BEKE

 Bullish Bullish

-• Strong ESG Rating Upgrade: MSCI ESG rating upgraded to AA with high governance score.
+• Strong ESG Rating Upgrade: MSCI ESG rating rises to AA with above-average governance score.

 Bearish Bearish